nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should be able to handle  all operations of at least 100 clients without a delay of more than 0.5 seconds
 2. Should be able to search for any client in less than 1 second.
 3. The system should comply with healthcare regulations like Private Hospital and Medical Clinics Act (PHMC) and Personal Data Protection Act (PDPA), so that I manage client data in a compliant manner.
+4. Should be compatible with any Operating System supporting Java 17 (Windows, macOS, Linux).
+5. Should function completely offline.
+6. Jar file size should not exceed 150MB.

 ### Glossary

-* **Client contact detail**: A contact detail that includes name, phone number, email address, address, appointment details, treatment history, payment details, etc.
+* **Client contact detail**: A contact detail that includes name, phone number, email address, address, appointment details, tags etc.
-* **Appointment**: A scheduled meeting between a physiotherapist and a client for treatment.
+* **Appointment**: A 1-hour scheduled meeting between a physiotherapist and a client for treatment.
 It includes date and time.
+* **Appointment details**: Information on the appointment including date, time, notes and payment details.
 * **Condition**: The client's specific physical or functional impairment, injury, or disorder that affects movement, strength, flexibility, or overall physical function.
+* **Tag**: A label to indicate the treatment type of the client.
+* **Notes**: Additional information on the appointment (e.g. urgency, treatment record).
+* **API**: Application Programming Interface.
+* **GUI**: Graphical User Interface.
+* **MSS**: Main Success Scenario.
+* **Client**: A person receiving services from the physiotherapist.
+He/she should have a unique name (not case-sensitive).

 --------------------------------------------------------------------------------------------------------------------